jiahueic/libman/README.md

 <br />

 Note:
-* Skip Step 2 if venv available in local libman folder
+* Skip Step 2 and Step 4 if venv available in local libman folder